Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/analyzing-business-domains/domain-experts.md

 others will specialize in particular subdomains.
 For example, in an online advertising agency, the domain experts would be campaign managers, media buyers, analysts, and other business stakeholders.

+domain experts are the business’s subject matter experts.
+They have in-depth knowledge of the company’s business domain or one or more of its subdomains and are critical to a project’s success.